The museum displays here its own

 'tangent' galvanometers and had to be oriented before use.

-(see also the website
+(See also the French website

 boussoles des tangentes).